Keith & Elisabeth Murdoch Travelling Fellowship (Music)

 Open and closing dates

-Applications are now closed.
-This is a biennial scholarship and offered in odd years.
+This is a biennial scholarship, and will be available in odd years.

 Criteria and eligibility